GabeStah/Airbrake.io/Exceptions/.NET/Airbrake.OutOfMemoryException/text.md

 __META DESCRIPTION__

-A detailed examination of the System.OutOfMemoryException in .NET, along with a handful of potential causes that include C# code examples.
+A detailed examination of the System.OutOfMemoryException in .NET, along with a handful of potential causes, which include C# code examples.